Gradius (video game): Arcade

-In Japan, Game Machine listed Gradius on their July 1, 1985 issue as being the most-popular arcade game for the previous two weeks.
+In Japan, Game Machine listed Gradius as the most popular arcade game of June 1985.
 It went on to be Japan's fifth highest-grossing table arcade game of 1986.
 In the United Kingdom, Nemesis was the highest-grossing arcade game of 1986 on London's Electrocoin charts.

 Upon release, the arcade game received positive reviews from Computer and Video Games and Computer Gamer magazines.

 Ports

 The Famicom version sold over one million copies in Japan during 1986.
-The home computer port went to number 2 in the UK sales charts, below Feud.
+The home computer port went to number two on the UK sales charts, below Feud.
 The PC Engine version also topped the UK's PC Engine sales chart in December 1991.

 The first Famitsu Best Hit Game Awards gave the Famicom version of Gradius the award for Best Shooting Game and listed it as the second best Game of the Year (just below Dragon Quest).
 Computer and Video Games reviewed the home computer conversions and awarded it Game of the Month.

 GameSpot later stated that Gradius was one of the toughest side-scrolling shooter games available on the NES, second only to Contra.
-IGN gave the Wii Virtual Console re-release a rating 7 out of 10 and has hailed it as one of the greatest classic side-scrolling shooter games.
+IGN gave the Wii Virtual Console re-release a 7 out of 10 and has hailed it as one of the greatest classic side-scrolling shooter games.